joelparkerhenderson/demo-swift-carthage/README.md

     github "robrix/Prelude"

-1. Run an update, and you see the system is cloning the framework and building it.
+1. Run an update, and you see the system is getting the framework.

     $ carthage update
-        *** Cloning Prelude
+    *** Fetching Prelude
-        *** Checking out Prelude at "1.6.0"
+    *** Downloading Prelude.framework binary at "2.0"
-        *** xcodebuild output can be found in /var/folders/…/carthage-xcodebuild….log
+    *** xcodebuild output can be found in /var/folders/…

-        *** Building scheme "Prelude-Mac" in Prelude.xcodeproj
-        *** Building scheme "Prelude-iOS" in Prelude.xcodeproj
+1. See the results if you like.

-1. You can now see a new file `Cartfile.resolved` that lists the version number.
+  * You now have a new directory `Carthage` that contains the Build directory and the framework files.

-1. You can now see a new directory `Carthage` that contains the build.
+  * You now have a new file `Cartfile.resolved` that lists the framework and its exact version number.

+    $ ls -1
+    Cartfile
+    Cartfile.resolved
+    Carthage
+    Demo Swift Carthage
+    Demo Swift Carthage.xcodeproj
+    Demo Swift CarthageTests
+    Demo Swift CarthageUITests

+    $ ls Carthage
+    Build

+    $ cat Cartfile.resolved
+    github "robrix/Prelude" "2.0.0"

 ## Verify